LedgerHQ/developer-portal/_docs/transport/test-communication.md

 ## Test the communication with Ledger REPL

-You can use the [Ledger REPL](https://repl.ledger.tools/) to test if the communication can be established between a Nano App and a web browser.
+The [Ledger REPL](https://repl.ledger.tools/) web browser is a Nano terminal to exchange binary messages with the device. it has a set of different communication channels (transports), and so it is useful to test webusb and even web bluetooth for Nano X.

+For example, if you just want to verify communication is properly established with a Nano App:

 1. Chose your transport in the dropdown menu
 2. Plug your Ledger Nano S or X
 3. Send a basic ADPU (for example `B001000000` which gives you the App's name and version)

-If you get a response, this means the connexion and communication is working.
+If you get a response, this means the connexion and communication work.